Tsardines/fallout-terminal/project-worksheet.md

 The computer will randomly pick one of those words to be its passcode, and you're given four attempts to click and select it.
 Upon making an incorrect choice you're told that: your answer was incorrect, and how many letters in your choice matched those in the right passcode.
 The start of the game shows the line "Four attempts remaining" with four blinking boxes next to it.
 By the time you're down to one more life, the line reads "One attempt remaining!
 Lock down pending" with one blinking box.

-As an example, when the game begins the board is populated by rows, and each row contains one word.
-The game looks at those words and randomly selects the word "NIMBUS" as its passcode.
-If you select the word "RABIES", you're informed that 3/6 letters matched the answer.

 After those four attempts, the computer regenerates the characters and words and has chosen a new passcode.
 So technically, it would be possible to play for many rounds without selecting the correct word.

 In summation: